 Different things will help different people cope with the loss of their cat.
-Some people need to be alone while others will need to get a new cat as soon as possible.
+Some people need to be alone, while others will feel the need to get a new cat as soon as possible.
 Try some of the following tips if you aren’t sure how to process your grief:

 - Give the popular poem, "The Rainbow Bridge," a good read.
 Cry if you need to.

 - Surround yourself with other people who knew and loved your cat.
 Don’t be afraid to say you are sad or angry and acknowledge the hurt you are all feeling together.

 - If you have another pet, spend time with them.
 Pets grieve too so if you had a pet that was especially close to your cat it may help you both to spend time together.

 - Try looking at pictures of your pet or sort through its favorite things.
 Consider making a photo album, scrapbook, or shadow box to remember your cat and remind you of happier times.

 - Redirect your attention and focus.
 Don’t forget that there are still many beautiful things about life, even though your cat is gone.
 Spend time doing things you enjoy.